Lebanese Fattoush Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Lebanese Fattoush Salad is the quintessential salad that you’ll find at all Lebanese restaurants and throughout the Middle East.
-It’s a fresh and bright salad made with seasonal vegetables and topped with the iconic fried pita bread – perfect for serving with chicken tawook or beef kafta.
+This Lebanese Fattoush Salad is an iconic salad that you’ll find at all Lebanese restaurants and throughout the Middle East.
+It’s a fresh and bright salad made with seasonal vegetables and topped with pita bread – it’s so good for serving with chicken tawook or beef kafta.”

 - Lettuce: You can use romaine or iceberg lettuce, and you can even throw in some spinach.